 Unfortunately this time I did it a little to abruptly and a little too fast.

 His fingers had got caught on my body and when I twisted my hips he couldn’t get his hand out in time.
 In effect I had applied a hard, uncontrolled wristlock on my training partner without meaning to do so.
 His wrist took more than a year to heal completely, and I felt bad about it the whole time.

-There are eight small bones, and a lot of ligaments and nerves in the wrist.
 Unfortunately if something is broken in there, then the fractures is often missed by a non-specialist looking at an X ray.
 (So if you or someone you know severely injures the wrist, or if a nagging wrist injury just won’t heal, then get hand specialist to take a look at you, and not just the regular ER doc…).

 Anyway, I don’t mean to scare you you, but I hope I’ve made my point that wrist injuries are not to be taken lightly.

 If someone is pushing your body then go ahead and use the body twist to neutralize his arms.
 Just don’t do it super-abruptly and with a lot of weight on his hands.